 - Produce web-based e-learning modules to educate new and existing staff.
 E-learning modules provide an excellent feedback system that adequately monitors the level of understanding among corporate staff.

-Through the proper establishment, administration and communication of a company-wide anti-corruption program the business will not only mitigate the monetary and legal damages associated with fraudulent, collusive or coercive practices, it will be capable of properly defending itself in the court of law (and the court of public opinion) when such allegations arise.
+Through the proper establishment, administration and communication of a company-wide anti-corruption program, the business will not only mitigate the monetary and legal damages associated with fraudulent, collusive or coercive practices, but it will also be capable of properly defending itself in the court of law (and the court of public opinion) when such allegations arise.

 Zafar I. Anjum, Group Chief Executive Officer | MSc, MS, LLM, CFE, CII, CIS, Int.
 Dip.
 (Fin.
 Crime), MICA, MIPI, MAB